jrobchin/Computer-Vision-Basics-with-Python-Keras-and-OpenCV/README.md

-# Computer Vision Basics with Python Keras and OpenCV
+# Computer Vision Basics with Python, Keras and OpenCV

 This was created as part of an educational for the [Western Founders Network](https://foundersnetwork.ca/) computer vision and machine learning educational session.